TahaYPosos/FEPIC/README.md

 # FEPIC
-FEPIC: Field Emission Picture Analyzer Authors: Taha Y. Posos, Oksana Chubenko, and Sergey V. Baryshev
+FEPIC: Field Emission Picture Analyzer
+Authors: Taha Y. Posos, Oksana Chubenko, and Sergey V. Baryshev

-A computer vision method for Field Emission Microscopy.
-It counts and compute area of spots created by electron beam projected on scintillator screen.
-The area is an important metric to characterize emission uniformity on a cathode surface.
-Although the targeted application is Field Emission Microscopy, the method can be used for any image of spots and background such as counting stars and calculating solid angle on space telescopy.
+A computer vision method for Field Emission Microscopy:
+It counts and computes the area of spots created by an electron beam projected onto a scintillator screen.
+This area is an important metric for characterizing emission uniformity on a cathode surface.
+While the targeted application is Field Emission Microscopy, the method can be applied to any images consisting of spot-like objects and a background, such as counting stars and calculating solid angle from telescope images.

-Watch FEPIC_tutorial.mp4 to learn using the method.
+Watch FEPIC_tutorial.mp4 to learn how to use the method.
 The code file is FEPIC_v01.m.
-To try the code use example images in excercise_images folder.
+To experiment with the code, use example images in excercise_images folder.
 A paper explaining the method is published here: [https://doi.org/10.1021/acsaelm.1c00789](https://doi.org/10.1021/acsaelm.1c00789)